Igramoz/PcBuilds/README.md

 <h3>General Info<h3>

-<h6>PcBuilds is a WebApp that enables users to create a customized computer</h6>
+PcBuilds is a WebApp that enables users to create a customized computer

 <br>